libp2p/docs/content/concepts/transport.md

 Then, `/webtransport/` runs over QUIC.
 The self-signed certificate hash that the server will use to verify the connection.

-WebTransport CONNECT is sent as an HTTPS endpoint.
-The HTTP endpoint of a libp2p WebTransport server must be located at `/.well-known/libp2p-webtransport`.
+The WebTransport CONNECT request is sent to an HTTPS endpoint. libp2p WebTransport server use `/.well-known/libp2p-webtransport`.
 For instance, the WebTransport URL of a WebTransport server advertising `/ip4/1.2.3.4/udp/1234/quic/webtransport/` would be `https://1.2.3.4:1234/.well-known/libp2p-webtransport?type=noise` (the ?type=noise refers to the authentication scheme using Noise).